JoeNyland/joenyland.github.io/_posts/2016-04-29-github-pages-with-git-lfs.md

 style post.
 Hopefully Google will index it and help others get to the conclusion I did, without having to waste too much time.
 Furthermore, hopefully GitHub will implement this feature sooner rather than later!

+As always, hit me up in the comments section below if you have questions or comments!

 [git-lfs-tweet]: https://twitter.com/JoeNyland/status/718732564882710529
 [git-lfs-repo]: https://github.com/github/git-lf
 [git-lfs]: https://git-lfs.github.com